Sufyanfd/Nexus/README.md

 # RL Environments

-By default, `pip install evorl` will automatically install environments on `brax`.
+By default, `pip install nexus` will automatically install environments on `brax`.
 If you want to use other supported environments, please install the additional environment packages.
 We provide useful extras for different environments.

 For example: